What Is Stash?

 Also, we like how the app includes three different ways to save as well as the ability to automatically obtain fractional shares of stocks and ETF’s via their debit-card rewards program.

 However, if you don’t know much about stocks and just want an investment app that takes your money and does all the work, you might want to think about using Betterment, Wealthfront or Acorns.

 They provide you with rebalancing and tax-loss harvesting, ensuring that you maximize your money without having to do anything.

-However, if you have any hesitations, speak with a Stash Invest representative and ask them about Apex.
+However, if you have any hesitations, speak with a STASH representative and ask them about Apex.

-In the meantime, if you want to learn more about robo-advisors, check out our beginner’s guide to robo-advisors.
+In the meantime, if you want to learn more about investment apps and robo-advisors, check out our beginner’s guide to robo-advisors.
 We tell you why robo-advisors came into being, how they work and why they might be a good fit for you.